 If Something Goes Wrong

 If you are dissatisfied in any way with my service or the service of one of the insurers I work with, I want to know about it, and I want to get it right for you.
-I have a formal complaints handling process and I will try to reach a satisfactory resolution with you as soon as possible.
-My external disputes resolution scheme is detailed in my disclosure statement which is contained in the PDF link above.
+I have a formal complaint handling process and I will try to reach a satisfactory resolution with you as soon as possible.
+My external dispute resolution scheme is detailed in my disclosure statement which is contained in the PDF link above.

 Making a Claim

 If you need to make a claim, please contact us in the first instance, my phone is always on, please also email us on so that we can assist you with the claims process.
 There will always be an initial claim form, and most likely the need for a medical report to commence your claim.
 We will guide you through the whole claim process, right until the claim is closed which in some cases can be many years.

 Insurance is a large topic.
 I am not qualified to advise on general insurance, such as covering your house, contents, cars, boats, pets, travel, public liability, professional indemnity, etc. I also do not give any legal, accounting, or investment advice.
 I do not handle any client's money, and I do not assist with the arrangement of Mortgages or KiwiSaver products.
 However, I have a vast network of professions whom I regularly refer my clients to.
 If I refer my clients to a general insurance broker, I can be paid a commission for the referral.